mne-tools/mne-python/doc/manual/source_localization/forward.rst

 Overview
 ########

-This Chapter covers the definitions of different coordinate systems employed in MNE software and FreeSurfer, the details of the computation of the forward solutions, and the associated low-level utilities.
+This page covers the definitions of different coordinate systems employed in MNE software and FreeSurfer, the details of the computation of the forward solutions, and the associated low-level utilities.